 Kundalini is a spiritual energy that exists in everyone.
-The purpose of Kundalini Yoga is to awaken this sleeping spiritual energy and allow it to rise through the central channel, located along the spine out the top of your head, so that you can experience higher levels of consciousness.
+The purpose of Kundalini Yoga is to awaken this sleeping spiritual energy and allow it to rise through the central channel, located along the spine out the top of your head so that you can experience higher levels of consciousness.

 Kundalini Yoga is the centuries-old scientifically proven Kundalini awakening technique that awakens your creative energies and gives you access to deeper states of meditation.

 Kundalini Yoga Meditation offers many benefits like increased energy levels, improved strength, more mental clarity, balance, and improved health.
 Many yogis consider this form of yoga a powerful tool for self-discovery, helping them become their best every day.
-Moreover, senior people should also do yoga meditation with specialized care services for better health results.

 Yogi Bhajan brought Kundalini Yoga to the West in 1969 after studying and teaching for many years in India.
 He felt Kundalini Yoga was the perfect antidote to combat modern life’s stress, tension, and anxiety.